chef/automate/components/docs-chef-io/content/automate/ha_aws_bastion.md

 You can test the connectivity to the bastion server by navigating to the AWS Console under the **Instances** > **EC2** option and view the new bastion server running.

-Refer detailed information on deploying Linux bastion hosts to manage your [AWS Cloud deployments remotely](https://aws.amazon.com/quickstart/architecture/linux-bastion/) page.
+Refer to the detailed information on deploying Linux bastion hosts to manage your [AWS Cloud deployments remotely](https://aws.amazon.com/quickstart/architecture/linux-bastion/) page.